-The traditional style, on the other hand, uses, as already explained, lines and structures of the classic style but placing them into an environment that is "less rich" but equally elegant, simpler but able to offer a stronger feeling of familiarity with the environment (even if this tends to be a subjective factor).
+The traditional furniture style, on the other hand, uses, as already explained, lines and structures of the classic style but placing them into an environment that is "less rich" but equally elegant, simpler but able to offer a stronger feeling of familiarity with the environment.

-For certain aspects, using a "formula" that is partly inaccurate and too simplistic, but useful for a better understanding of the difference between classic and traditional styles, it is as if the age of antiquity had been removed from a living room or a room in classic style, leaving just a vague hint of it.
+For certain aspects, using a "formula" that is partly inaccurate and too simplistic, but useful for a better understanding of the difference between classic and traditional style, it is as if the age of antiquity had been removed from a living room or a bedroom in classic style, leaving just a vague hint of it.

 Classic and traditional style: the differences in lighting design

-In both styles, in fact, the light sources tend to be organized, starting from the natural ones and to then move to the artificial ones, according to the criteria of balance and symmetry that characterizes both the classical and traditional environments.
+However, beyond these slight differences, in both styles the light sources tend to be organized, starting from the natural ones, and to then move to the artificial ones, according to the criteria of balance and symmetry that characterizes both the classical and traditional environments.

 For this reason, independently of the type of lighting source (table lamp, floor lamp, ceiling lamp, wall lamp, etc.), light diffusion in both styles should be uniform and proportionate, providing a feeling of elegance of the room and allowing the furniture to gain value according to its aesthetics and materials.